skehokin/Saga/readme.md

 Steven Huffman's videos in the [Udacity course CS253](https://www.udacity.com/course/web-development--cs253) provided much of the guidance in creating this project.

-I derived the orginal structure of the comment code from [here](https://developer.mozilla.org/en/docs/Web/HTML/Element/article).
+I derived the orginal structure of the comment HTML from [here](https://developer.mozilla.org/en/docs/Web/HTML/Element/article).

 Using strftime within the Jinja2 template was originally suggested by tux21b on [this](https://stackoverflow.com/questions/4830535/python-how-do-i-format-a-date-in-jinja2) Stack Overflow page.